DrLex0/quake-frogbots/waypoint/README.md

 The movement of the bot can be influenced in a limited way by pressing movement keys, this may be useful to force the bot to make a mistake and see if it recovers.

 If you want to live dangerously and test changes on-the-fly, make it a reflex to first dump your waypoint data to the console and then a file (`F1`, `F5`) before pressing `F4`.

+#### Debugging path calculation errors
+If the bot does not seem to want to take an obvious path, it could be because a path has been assigned an erroneous travel time.
+This will generally mean that the waypoints violate zone assignment guideline 1 as mentioned above.
+However, it may also occur in some other exotic cases.

+Computed travel times between _any_ 2 markers can be shown by fixing one marker to Static Marker mode with `I` or `TAB`, then moving to the other marker, and pressing the `B` key.
+This only works under the same conditions as for becoming a Frogbot, because path times must have been calculated.
+A value of 1000000 is considered ‘infinite’ (no connection).
+Path times may also have a large ‘penalty’ added when the bot is not equipped with the right gear to take that path (for instance rocket jump paths, or paths into slime).
+Go fetch the gear, and you'll notice the path time drops to normal values.

+If, even when considering the penalty system, the `B` key shows an impossibly large travel time between 2 directly connected markers, check whether guideline 1 is not violated.
+If not, the solution is usually the same anyway: move one of the 2 markers to a different zone.